Environmental impact of fashion: Sustainability efforts

-The consumer use phase in the life cycle of clothing and other textiles is a significant area of impact yet it is often overlooked.
+The consumer use phase in the life cycle of clothing and other textiles is a significant area of impact, yet is often overlooked.
 While there is minimal research into energy efficient washers and dryers as a method of reducing impact on the consumer side, wearing garments for 9 months longer could cut overall waste by 22% and water use by 33%.
 On the producer side, choosing to make garments in popular colors and designs that consumers are more likely to buy is both a financially and environmentally responsible choice.
 Designing clothing that is more likely to be purchased can reduce waste on the production side.
 In 2018 the fashion retailer H&M ended up with $4.3 billion of unsold merchandise.
+Other retailers, such as Patagonia, have made efforts to create more sustainable clothing by using eco-friendly materials, such as organically farmed cotton and polyester made from recycled plastic bottles.